nathanieljohnston/mod_trace_coh/README.md

 # mod_trace_coh
-MATLAB code for computing the modified trace distance of coherence
+MATLAB code for computing the modified trace distance of coherence.
+Required YALMIP to run the semidefinite programs.